rinoradCross/DietBot/README.md

-<h1 align="center">DineBot : Streamlining Food Orders with NLP</h1>
+<h1 align="center">DietBot : Streamlining Food Orders with NLP</h1>

-Welcome to the **DineBot** project!
+Welcome to the **DietBot** project!
 This repository contains the code and resources for building an end-to-end intelligent chatbot designed to streamline food orders for culinary websites.
 The project leverages Dialogflow for natural language understanding, FastAPI for backend services, and MySQL for order management.

 ## Table of Contents